Prag8855/aab/content/guides/website-compliance-germany.md

 ### Who needs to do this?

-Any German resident or who runs a website as a standalone business.
+Any German resident or who runs a website as a stand-alone business.

 ### Examples